Adeola Akinremi: Professional career

-After graduation from journalism school in 1999, Akinremi began his practice as a cub reporter with the defunct The Week Magazine in Lagos, Nigeria.
-His entrance into journalism practice was preceded by his active engagement in civil rights movement and campaign for democratic governance in Nigeria.
-He was a member of the Committee for the Defence of Human Rights.

-Akinremi's major reports included the outbreak of Ebola in West Africa, terrorism in the Sahel and the dynamics of poverty in Nigeria among other national and global development issues.
-In 2015, his writings on terrorism drew the ire of Boko Haram jihadist terrorist group in his native country, Nigeria.

-He wrote news pieces on the administration of America’s first black President Barack Obama.
-In 2014, the U.S Department of State recognized him as a leader in his career and inducted him into its premier professional exchange program, the International Visitors Leadership Program (IVLP).
-Through a short-term visit to five battleground states, including Georgia and Kentucky, he reported the U.S mid-term election.
-He has subsequently covered other elections, including the 2016 consequential presidential election for Thisday newspaper.
-He's a columnist at The Cable.

 In International development, he has worked on climate change, food security, global health, and poverty reduction initiatives while working for the World Bank Group, Environmental Rights Action and the Framework Convention Alliance (FCA).
 He mobilized the civil society groups and government leaders in Africa to work together for the ratification and implementation campaign of the World Health Organization’s Framework Convention on Tobacco Control (FCTC) - one of the most quickly ratified treaties in United Nations history - when he provided leadership for the overall strategy of the Framework Convention Alliance (FCA) in Africa.

 Akinremi is known to be closer to the Nigerian banker and billionaire, Tony Elumelu, and has written extensively about his life, wealth, philosophy and philanthropy.